Lavash Crackers Recipe

 Ingredients

-Flour – For this Middle Eastern snack, we will use a combination of All Purpose Flour and Whole Wheat Flour.
+Flour – I like to use a combination of All Purpose Flour and Whole Wheat Flour.

-Olive Oil – The key is to use a good quality olive oil, as the taste might differ if a poor quality olive oil is used.
+Olive Oil – The key to making great-tasting lavash crackers is to use a good-quality olive oil, as the taste can differ with a poor-quality one.

 All purpose flour, whole wheat flour, salt and olive oil added in a large bowl.

-Add warm water, little by little, and knead to make a soft dough.
-The amount of water will depend upon the quality of flour.
+Add warm water, little by little, and knead until a soft dough forms.
+The amount of water will depend on the quality of flour.

 Warm water added little by little.